Dharitri

-Dharitri is a social satire drama in Odia, released on 30 March 1973.
+Dharitri is a social satire drama in Odia, released on 30 March, 1973.
 It is based on Amulya Kumari Patnaik's novel of the same name.
 Sarat Pujari, Prashant Nanda, Sriram Panda, Bhanumati Devi and Dhira Biswal acted in key roles.

-Synopsis
+Plot

 Girish Choudhury is a pseudo-social activist and politician.
 He has two sons, Subhendu and Sudhir.
 To get popularity in society, he gets his daughter-in-law from a poor family for his son Subhendu.
 Subhendu doesn't like his wife Mamata and stays in town engaged in the contracting business with the help of his father.
 Girish's wife always tortures Mamata and asks for dowry.
 Mamata silently bears all the pain and torture caused by her mother-in-law.
 Sudhir, a revolutionist, doesn't accept the things happening in his house and revolts against his father, mother and brother. at last he gets success uniting Subhendu and Mamata.